joojoooo/immich-upload-optimizer/TASKS.md

 ## Additional Notes
 - The processing command **must not modify** the original file
 - Long-running tasks (e.g. video transcoding) may exceed HTTP timeouts.
 Tasks will continue in the background even if the client disconnects.
-The processed file will still be uploaded to Immich regardless of client disconnection
+The processed file will still be uploaded to Immich regardless of client disconnection.
+A WebSocket is also used to notify upload success so this shouldn't really matter (web portal currently ignores those notifications)
 - Only 1 task per upload executes.
 If multiple tasks have the same extension, the one closer to the top of the config file executes